my-language-skills/extensions-for-pressbook/README.md

 ## Instructions

-If you need some help with understanding on how plugin works, take a look at [user manual](/user-manual.md).
+If you need some help with understanding on how plugin was structured, take a look at [folder structure](/doc/folder-structure.md).

 ### Now